Injured In A Car Accident In Michigan: 9 Things To Know

 Michigan lawyers who understand the complexities of closed-head injury cases cannot stress this point enough to victims and their families: Do not try to determine on your own that your injury or injuries are too minor to report.
 If something hurts, tell your doctors, and tell them as soon as possible.
 Again, report all of your injuries to your insurance company on your application for benefits immediately.

 What seems like minor or insignificant pain from crash can sometimes have devastating or fatal consequences.
 Victims should seek medical attention immediately if they have been struck the head or lost consciousness.
 They should seek diagnostic testing for the brain to rule out bleeding as soon as possible.
 Back and neck pain, and other areas where victims are experiencing pain from an injury must be documented as soon as possible, as well.
 A “minor” backache may be a ruptured spinal disk and extruded disk material that can cause paralysis.

 Your health and well-being are too important.
-Please, if you or a loved has been injured in a car accident, be sure to seek medical care and treatment as soon as possible.
+Please, if you or a loved has been injured in a car accident in Michigan, be sure to seek medical care and treatment as soon as possible.